binbashing/check_kube_deployment_rollout_status/README.md

 ---

 ### How it works
-For a given deployment, check that the rollout of a given deployment has successfully progressed.
+For a given deployment, check that the latest rollout has successfully progressed.

 ##### Results:
 * OK: The last rollout for a deployment has successfully progressed.